Ten spring lawn care and maintenance tips to prepare your lawn for the growing season.

 Fall is the best time to seed cool-season grasses.
 However, there is a short ‘window of opportunity’ you can take advantage of in the spring…

-Grass seed will start to germinate when soil temperatures reach 50° F. Get your seeding done early enough so the new grass plants have time to develop strong roots before the summer stress period.
+Grass seeds will start to germinate when soil temperatures reach 50° F. Get your seeding done early enough so the new grass plants have time to develop strong roots before the summer stress period.